MicrosoftDocs/azure-devops-docs/docs/extend/develop/upload-tasks.md

 > [!IMPORTANT]
 > You should create [personal access token (PAT)](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) with access to Environment (Read & manage).

-To connect tfx-cli to your Azure DevOps instance - you should specify the path to DefaultCollection as URL.
+To connect tfx-cli to Azure DevOps Services or Azure DevOps Server instance - you should specify the path to DefaultCollection as URL.

-In case of Azure DevOps services path to DefaultCollection has template:
+In case of Azure DevOps Services path to DefaultCollection has template:
 `https://{Azure DevOps organization name}.visualstudio.com/DefaultCollection`

 For Azure DevOps Server default collection URL will depend on the domain where the server is located and its template will be: